 THE ANIMAL WELFARE FOUNDATION OF CANADA is a Canada Revenue Agency registered charity, number 11878-7290-RR0001.

-The vision of the Animal Welfare Foundation of Canada (AWFC) is that all animals be well cared for and treated with respect <more>
+The vision of the Animal Welfare Foundation of Canada (AWFC) is that all animals be well cared for and treated with respect, and that an enlightened ethic of animal care be fostered. <more>

 To provide some measure of how effective the AWFC funding has been in contributing broadly to improving the lives of animals in Canada, in 2015 we decided to conduct an evaluation of the impact achieved by the projects we support each year. <more>